-Due to the special requirements of public safety staffing, the CITY will establish an on-call program for the CAD/RMS Administrator, and Police Dispatch Administrative Supervisor classifications to be compensated at \$200.00 per week.
+Due to the special requirements of public safety staffing, the CITY will establish an on-call program for the CAD/RMS Administrator and Police Dispatch Administrative Supervisor classifications to be compensated at \$200 per week.
+Dispatch Supervisors are also included and will be paid \$50 for each day assigned to on-call and an additional \$35 if on-call is a CITY holiday.
+If the Dispatch Supervisors are called back to work, they will be paid for actual straight time/overtime worked.

 Information Technology positions represented by the ASSOCIATION will be scheduled on a rotational basis with one primary and one secondary individual identified.
 Those employees working in the primary or secondary on-call spot will receive \$200 per week when designated as on-call by the department director or designee.
-For each holiday included in a stand-by period, the affected employee shall receive an additional \$35.00.
+For each holiday included in an on-call period, the affected employee shall receive an additional \$35.